 Recyclability.
 The era of plastic pollution ecosystem has passed.
 In modern industrial plastic design, recyclable plastic has been taken as the first choice, so that there will be no major harmful substances in the production and use of plastic prototype.

 Faster delivery time.
-Modern rapid prototyping technology is very suitable for manufacturing small batch of plastic parts.
+Modern rapid manufacturing technology is very suitable for manufacturing small batch of plastic parts.
 In particular, the timely birth of rapid tooling, you can order 1000 + plastic parts in two weeks or less, and plastic parts rarely need finishing services.

 Plastic Prototyping Video | DDPROTOTYPE